1. Examples

 Psychology tips to writing a successful cover letter

 You want to try to “get inside the head” of the person you’re writing to, and that takes a little psychology.
-Put yourself in the shoes of the person you’re writing to, and write the letter that person would want to receive.
+Put yourself in the shoes of the person you’re writing to, and write the massage therapist cover letter that person would want to receive.

 The reason you’re writing this letter is to try to establish a personal connection with a hiring manager.
 So make your letter somewhat personal, even though it is a formal business letter.